2018 United States House of Representatives elections in Massachusetts: District 8

 The 8th congressional district is located in eastern Massachusetts.
 It contains the southern quarter of the city of Boston and many of its southern suburbs.
 The incumbent was Democrat Stephen Lynch, who had represented the district since 2013, and previously represented the 9th district from 2001 to 2013.
 The district had a PVI of D+10.
 He was re-elected with 72% of the vote in 2016.

-Lynch was running for re-election.
+Lynch ran for re-election.
 No Republicans filed to run.

 Democratic primary

 Two political newcomers ran against Lynch in the primary, video game developer Brianna Wu and pilot Christopher Voehl.
 No debates were held in this race.